-On August 22, 2008, the Commission authorized the issuance of a General Lease - Protective Structure Use to John C. Laing for the construction, use, and maintenance of a 2-foot-wide cutoff stem wall (Item C23, August 22, 2008).
-That lease expired on August 21, 2018.
-On May 1, 2013, the upland property was deeded to the Applicant.
-The Applicant is now applying for a General Lease - Protective Structure Use, for the continued use and maintenance of the existing 2-foot-wide cutoff stem wall.
+On August 22, 2008, the Commission authorized issuance of a General Lease - Protective Structure Use to Jennifer S. Krach beginning August 22, 2008 (Item C24, August 22, 2008).
+On May 14, 2014, the upland property was deeded to the Applicant with Jennifer S. Krach as a manager of Opal House, LLC.

-The proposed lease area includes approximately 175 square feet.
+The proposed lease is for a portion of an existing stem wall occupying approximately 146 square feet of sovereign land.
 The stem wall is located just waterward of an existing seawall that is located at the base of the bluff but does not extend onto State sovereign land.
 The existing seawall has degraded, necessitating the need for the stem wall to protect against bluff failure and to protect the home on top of the bluff.
-The original lessee was one of three homeowners who constructed the 2-foot-wide cutoff stem wall, pursuant to California Coastal Commission Coastal Development Permit (CDP) No. 3-07-031, along the entire length of the existing seawall, located at the toe of the bluff and along the beach seaward of 4610, 4630, and 4640 Opal Cliff Drive (Lease Nos.
-PRC 8794 and PRC 8795 cover two adjacent portions of the stem wall).
+According to California Coastal Commission Coastal Development Permit (CDP) No. 3-07-031, the original lessee was one of three homeowners who constructed the 2-foot-wide cutoff stem wall along the entire length of the existing seawall, located at the toe of the bluff and along the beach seaward of 4610, 4630, and 4640 Opal Cliff Drive (Lease Nos.
+PRC 8793 and PRC 8795 cover two adjacent portions of the stem wall).
 The stem wall and existing seawall also provide for the health and safety of the public by protecting them from bluff failure while recreating on the beach.
+There is lateral access to the beach seven houses to the west of this location.

-Adverse effects related to protective structures can include increased beach erosion, interference with natural sand supply, loss of public beach, and potential impacts on flora and fauna as a result of encroachment by these protective structures on the beach environment.
-Various beach nourishment programs have been conducted by city and regional governing bodies, and sand-loss mitigation fees have been implemented as a requirement for new CDPs to mitigate for these impacts by helping to maintain a sandy beach for public access and recreation.
-The lease is for a limited term of 10 years, which allows the Commission flexibility if the previously-described impacts occur or if the Commission determines that the Public Trust needs of the area have changed over time.
+Adverse effects related to protective structures can include increased beach erosion, interference with natural sand supply, loss of public beach, and potential impacts to flora and fauna as a result of encroachment by these protective structures on the beach environment.
+Various beach nourishment programs have been conducted by the city and regional governing bodies, and sand-loss mitigation fees have been implemented as a requirement for new CDPs to mitigate for these impacts by helping to maintain a sandy beach for public access and recreation.
+The lease is for a limited term of 10 years, which allows the Commission flexibility if the previously described impacts occur or if the Commission determines that the Public Trust needs of the area have changed over time.

-Based on the information known to staff at this time, the existing stem wall does not substantially interfere with Public Trust needs and values at this location.
-The proposed lease requires the lessee to keep and maintain the protective structure in good order and repair, insure the lease premises, and indemnify the State for any liability incurred as a result of the Lessee's activities thereon.
+Based on the information known to staff, the existing stem wall has existed for more than 10 years and does not substantially interfere with Public Trust needs and values at this location, at this time.
+The proposed lease requires the Lessee to keep and maintain the protective structure in good order and repair, insure the lease premises, and indemnify the State for any liability incurred as a result of the Lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.

-Climate Change:
+Climate Change Analysis:

 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
-The lease area is located in the Pacific Ocean, adjacent to 4610 Opal Cliff Drive in Santa Cruz.
+The lease area is located in the Pacific Ocean, near Santa Cruz.